vonnenaut/dev_notes/ruby_apps_servers.md

 Even better is to use an already-existing application that handles sockets and HTTP-related features.
 In this case, instead of opening a TCP connection directly between the app and the socket, we let a pre-built  app make use of the socket API of the OS.
 The pre-built app would interface with the socket API and therefore be receiving HTTP requests from the client.
 It would pass HTTP requests to our application, handle multiple requests at once and even provide other features like killing connections that take too long and serving static files without calling the application itself so that the application truly only needs to dedicate itself to producing the dynamic content needed and making server-side changes in response to forwarded HTTP requests.

+ Client requests first go through the pre-built web-facing application, taking incoming textual information and formatting it into HTTP text that's more user-friendly.
+Our application sits behind the scenes, not having to worry about simultaneous requests, parsing HTTP requests, etc.  The pre-built application is called a web server (nginx, apache, etc.) and our app receives input from it instead of directly from the TCP socket.